-This is the first blog post in a multi-part series where we will focus on relational data processing performance (e.g., SQL) in presence of high-performance network and storage devices - the kind of devices that Crail targets.
+This is the first user blog post in a multi-part series where we will focus on relational data processing performance (e.g., SQL) in presence of high-performance network and storage devices - the kind of devices that Crail targets.
 Relational data processing is one of the most popular and versatile workloads people run in the cloud.
 The general idea is that data is stored in tables with a schema, and is processed using a domain specific language like SQL.
 Examples of some popular systems that support such relational data analytics in the cloud are Apache Spark/SQL, Apache Hive, Apache Impala, etc. In this post, we discuss the important first step in relational data processing, which is the reading of input data tables.

 Hardware and Software Configuration